 With DevSecOps, security becomes the focus of everyone on a DevOps team.
 DevSecOps has the goal of implementing security decisions at speed and scale without sacrificing safety.

 DevSecOps involves ongoing, flexible collaboration between the engineers of release and security.
-The concepts of “speed of delivery” and “building secure code” both integrated into one streamlined process.
+The concepts of “speed of delivery” and “building secure code” are both integrated into one streamlined process.
 Through this merger, security testing is done in iterations without slowing down delivery cycles.
 Critical security issues are dealt with as they become apparent, not after a threat or compromise has occurred.

-How to find the right DevOps tools
+How to find what is DevOps and its tools

 DevOps practices rely on effective tools to help teams rapidly and reliably deploy and innovate for their customers.
 These tools should automate manual tasks, help teams manage complex environments at scale, and keep engineers in control of the high-velocity pace that is DevOps.